Welcome to the Chicago State University Records and Registration web page. Click on any link for additional information.

 Fax: (703) 742-4239

-Mail: National Student Clearinghouse; 13454 Sunrise Valley Drive, Suite 300 Herndon,
+Mail: National Student Clearinghouse; 13454 Sunrise Valley Drive, Suite 300 Herndon, VA 20171

 Students who need a written statement of their enrollment status at CSU or their graduation date must make a written request with signature and provide a valid photo ID to request a verification.
 Some requests will require a $4.00 processing fee.

-Unofficial transcripts may be viewed online from CSU X-PRESS by selecting Academic Transcript from the Student Records menu.
+Unofficial transcripts may be viewed online from CSU X-Press via Cougar Connect by selecting Academic Transcript from the Student Records menu.

 Students may request the release of their transcripts in three ways:

 Undergraduate students who have not attended Chicago State University for longer than two years must apply for readmission.
 Please click here to download a Readmission Form.

 Current students can access CSU X-Press by logging in to Cougar Connect with their CSU username and password.
 Former students who have not attended for at least two years will not be able to log in via Cougar Connect and should use the following link to access student record information including unofficial transcripts and financial aid tax information: click CSU-Xpress